Ambuj-UF/ConCat-1.0/README.md

 BioPython and python 2.7 and above

+Handling different file formats: Importance of ConCat lie in its ability to store and generate rich annotations data in nexus output file.
+It allows user to define several features of alignemnt file through ConCat block as discussed above.
+Thus, it is important for ConCat to use nexus files as input for better functionality.
+To make this easier for users ConCat -convert function scans for the files with user defined file format in Input Directory and converts it into nexus file format.

+Just type:

+python ConCat -convert filetype [fasta, phylip, relaxed-phylip, interlieved-phylip]

+Now proceed to analysis.
+Don't bother removing old fileformat input files from Input directory.
+Run -convert function and your good to go.

 use -RNA option if RNAfold installed on the system

 Prepare your own Taxonomy.csv file before using -remT and addT functions